alexnesov/rpn_flask/roadmap.md

 - Not all functions are tested: a good idea would to add a Coverage functionnality for a production grade application.
 - A production grade application would require to split the main app.py script from other Flask blueprints, especially if the app grows with new functionnalities (such as new scientific operators for example)
 - The app would require a WSGI in the case of an application grade deployment
-- Would be nice to have personalized error handlers to add more informative and more structures error messages as an HTTP response
+- Would be nice to have personalized error handlers to add more informative and more structured error messages as an HTTP response